Department of Modern Languages' Statement on Diversity

 In light of ongoing systemic racism and the murder and brutality carried out by the police on George Floyd, Breana Taylor, and Antwon Rose, and countless others, we stand in solidarity with all who protest injustice.

-The Department of Modern Languages will engage in the following activities during the coming academic year:
+The Department of Modern Languages will continue to engage in AY 21-22 with the following activities that we began last AY:

 - we will participate in a year-long series of workshops focusing on anti-racist pedagogy and research practices.